 Horns, on the other hand, are found on members of the Bovidae family, which includes species as diverse as cows, sheep and goats to water buffalo, antelopes, and gazelles.
 Horns can appear on both males and females depending on the species, and the size and shape of horns vary wildly from species to species.
-Unlike antlers, horns are never branched, are never shed, and in many species horns never stop growing throughout an animal's life.
+Unlike antlers, horns are never branched, are never shed (with one notable exception), and in many species horns never stop growing throughout an animal's life.
 A horned animal will always have its horns, unless of course they are broken off, and the horns will constantly grow which is important as they are worn down through use.

 Horns have a bony core which is covered with a sheath of keratin, the same stuff that makes up our hair and fingernails.
 The bony core of a horn is not part of the skull but rather is fused to the skull with connective tissue.
 Similar to how cervids use their antlers, bovid males use their horns in fights and displays of strength during breeding season.
 In species where females also sport horns, they're usually smaller and built more as a defensive tool than an offensive weapon.